 The PITRCs have been established on-site at all the Provincial Assemblies to provide information and support services to Members of the respective Provincial Assemblies.
 Services are provided free of charge or at a minimal cost.
-PITRCs remain open from 9 a.m. to 10 p.m. from Monday to Friday and provide most needed services such as Internet Access Terminals, newspapers, magazines and journals, photocopying and scanner facilities.
+PITRCs remain open from 9 a.m. to 10 p.m. from Monday to Friday and provide most needed services such as Internet Access Terminals, daily newspapers, news magazines and journals, and photocopying and scanner facilities.